 The final excuse I often hear from family travelers for not getting mileage account for their kids is that they don’t travel enough.
 They assume that their children’s miles will just expire before they accrue enough for a free flight.

-Second, it’s easier than ever to keep other airline accounts active.
 All it takes is a nominal redemption or earning transaction.
 One mile in or one mile out will do it.
 You can easily earn miles now through various social media promotions that airlines sometimes run, through renting a car and linking your airline frequent flyer number, through some hotel stays, through having an airline’s credit card, or through using an airline dining program or shopping portal.
-You can easily redeem miles through programs like exchanging for a magazine subscription or even just buying an MP3 download.
+You can also redeem miles through programs like exchanging for a magazine subscription or even just buying music download.

 For the most part, I say don’t wait to get mileage accounts for your kids.
 If you think there is a good chance you will want to book a flight on a certain airline this year, go ahead and get accounts for everyone in your family now when you have a free moment.

 But every rule has an exception, and there is one instance in which you might want to wait.
 Occasionally, Southwest Airlines has refer-a-friend bonuses.
 I watch for those and have used those opportunities to send a refer-a-friend invitation to my child so that both the child’s account and mine get bonus points.
 I’m not aware of any US airline other than Southwest having a similar promotion in the last several years, so go ahead and get those accounts if you are likely to fly the others.
 But you may want to hold out on Southwest and wait for a promo if you don’t have any definite plans to fly Southwest in the near term.

 Frequent Flyer Account Links

 Have I convinced you to dive in with mileage earning for your kids?
 Here are the links for several major US and international carriers so you can easily cross this off your to do list today.

 - Delta SkyMiles

 - Lufthansa Miles & More